wayfair/wayfair.github.io/src/docs/ospo-platform/index.md

 ### Templates

 In discussing some of the minimum criteria a typical open source project requires when starting out (eg. license, code of conduct, `README`), we realized that much of this project structure could be turned into a generic [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) that could apply to many common use cases.
-The culmination of those templating efforts has yielded our first project template: [**oss-template**](https://github.com/wayfair-incubator/oss-template) 🎉
+The culmination of those template efforts has yielded our first project template: [**oss-template**](https://github.com/wayfair-incubator/oss-template) 🎉

-Since its release, we’ve leveraged this template numerous times for quickly scaffolding new projects, and best of all, it’s designed so that _anyone_ in the broader community can use it to jumpstart their project.
+Since its release, we’ve leveraged this template numerous times for quickly scaffolding new projects, and best of all, it’s designed so that _anyone_ in the broader community can use it to jump start their project.
 Beyond the obvious time-saving benefits, providing an open source template also allows our team to educate on and enforce basic standards for new and old projects alike.

 ### Forks